odriverobotics/ODrive/docs/protocol.md

       - The length of the payload is determined by the total packet size.
 The format of the payload depends on the endpoint type.
 The endpoint type can be obtained from the JSON definition.
   - __Bytes N-2, N-1__
       - For endpoint 0: Protocol version (currently 1).
 A server shall ignore packets with other values.
-      - For all other endpoints: The CRC16 calculated over the JSON definition.
-The CRC16 init value is the protocol version (currently 1).
+      - For all other endpoints: The CRC16 calculated over the JSON definition using the algorithm described below, except that the initial value is set to the protocol version (currently 1).
 A server shall ignore packets that set this field incorrectly.
-See protocol.hpp for CRC details.

 __Response__